 By using a computer network server, you have one primary location that stores all of your business’s important files.
-This helps keep track of documents and minimizes the confusion caused by employees emailing files back and forth.
+Using document scanning software like the ones found here, FilecenterDMS.com, allows you to save time and have a completely paperless business.
+This also helps keep track of documents and minimizes the confusion caused by employees emailing files back and forth.
 Instead of having files scattered among many computers and desktops, they are all in one easy-to-access location.
 Ideally, this leads to more collaboration, as employees can modify a file on the server.
 They can simply access one master file, make the necessary changes, and save.
 This spells the end to 16 different document versions.
 Huzzah!

 Backups aren’t typically high on the priority list for a lot of employees.
+However, it can help if your servers ever go down as you may require data recovery to get any of your files back.
 One main server makes backing up your data simple.
-Now, you only have to backup your data on one computer—the server.
+Now, you only have to backup your data on one computer-the server.
 This keeps your central database of important company documents safe, in case an employee forgets to backup.
 In the event of any unforeseen crash, you can always get in touch with seasoned pros like NYC data recovery services.
 But such an eventuality is least likely when you install a centralized server system.

 Installing a computer network server greatly improves your network security.
 Password policies are much easier to enforce, and company accounts can be accessed and controlled on the server side.
 If they want access to files, they must change their password.
 With a server, workstations can be forced to configure a certain way to avoid unwanted network issues.
 Don’t want certain apps downloaded?
 Block them on the server.
 You can also use the server to set anything on a desktop, including access and permissions.
 After the server is installed, it could take some time for staff to remember to save their documents on the server.
 Want to save all files in certain workstation folders on the server automatically?
 If so, it’s a matter of redirecting.